AndhikaWB/BuildToolsInspector/README.md

 - Remove unneeded packages or add packages that are not included in workloads
 - Check package types, total files, and download size
 - Download and verify files checksum (or just export the details as `csv` and `json`)
-- Extract downloaded files for portable installation (currently support `vsix` and Windows SDK)
+- Extract downloaded files for portable installation (currently support `vsix` and Windows SDK).
+Please modify `state.json` manually when moving root directory
 - Can be recognized by `vswhere` (will write some values to Windows registry)

 ### Todo